garaio/AzureRecipes/Blueprints/spa-api-application/README.md

 For a CI/CD process based on Azure DevOps pipelines you may use [this snippet as a basis](../../Snippets/Pipelines/cascading-ci-cd-pipelines).

-### User Authentication in Function
+### Built-in Authentication in Function
-For development and local testing you may consider [this snippet](../../Snippets/csharp/function-user-auth-token-local).
+App Services and Functions support [built-in authentication](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) (sometimes referred to as "Easy Auth") which can be used to generate tokens for the user (delegated access) or the application itself to access other API's.
+For development and local testing you may consider [this snippet](../../Snippets/csharp/function-built-in-auth-token-for-graph-api).

 ### Cosmos DB
 The deployment generates a [Cosmos DB in serverless tier](https://docs.microsoft.com/en-us/azure/cosmos-db/serverless) which is a simple approach during development.
 For production deployment this should be examined as well as the configuration of backup / disaster recovery functionality.